JuliaDatabases/SQLite.jl/README.md

 julia> register(db, 0, dsum, dsum)
 ```

-If no name is given the name of the second (final) function is used (in this case "dsum").
+If no name is given the name of the first (step) function is used (in this case "dsum").
 You can also use lambdas, the following does the same as the previous code snippet

 ```julia
 julia> register(db, 0, (p,c) -> p+c, p -> 2p, name="dsum")